You can use a Flow visualization with the Mobile Device Type dimension.

 The second process is called “replay.”
 During replay, CDA goes backwards in time and restates historical data, where possible, within a specified lookback window.
 This lookback window is either 1 day or 7 days, depending on how you requested CDA to be configured.
 During replay, CDA attempts to restate hits where the person was previously unknown.

-If using a device graph, Adobe keeps device mappings in the Co-op Graph and Private Graph for approximately 6 months.
+If using a device graph, Adobe keeps Device Graph mappings for approximately 6 months.
 An ECID that has no activity for more than six months is removed from the graph.
-Data already stitched in CDA is not affected, but subsequent hits for that ECID are treated as a new person.
+Data already stitched in CDA is not affected; subsequent hits for that ECID are treated as a new person.

 Adobe treats timestamped hits as if they were received at the time of the timestamp, not when Adobe received the hit.
 Timestamped hits older than 1 month are never stitched since they are outside the range Adobe uses for stitching.